 The start-up ecosystem in South Africa has triumphantly moved through an emerging state.
-Increase in entrepreneurial spirit, as well as digital skills and training, is noticeable.
-Ease of doing business has improved.
+An increase in entrepreneurial spirit, as well as digital skills and training, is noticeable.
+The ease of doing business has improved.

 Seed and Series A funding is comparatively more accessible.
 Yet, reports suggest that African startup ecosystems are falling behind the rest of the world.

-In 2019, top startup ecosystems in Africa were South Africa, Kenya, Egypt, and Nigeria, ranked at 51st, 52nd, 56th and 60th position respectively.
+In 2019, the top startup ecosystems in Africa were South Africa, Kenya, Egypt, and Nigeria, ranked at 51st, 52nd, 56th, and 60th positions respectively.
 However, in 2020, these countries fell down the rankings.
 South Africa fell one place to 52nd.

 Tunisia ranked 77th, Morocco 83rd, Ghana 85th, and Uganda is 89th.
 Meanwhile, South African cities have improved their rankings, as compared to last year.

 For example, Cape town went from 146 to 135 and Johannesburg went from 160 to 72.
 Similarly, cities like Nairobi, Lagos, and Cairo had no such luck.